Thoughts on Experience

 We are in the midst of engineering vast new territories in the universe of mind.
 New spaces of experience are erupting like volcanic islands from the sea - digital landscapes where different kinds of thinking can happen, where new forms of pattern and meaning emerge.
 And we are populating these spaces with novel entities that process, think, create in ways we are very far from understanding.
 But perhaps this great manifold has always been more richly populated than we imagined.
 Perhaps the space of human minds is not so independent.
 Perhaps there is an overlap or a continuum between the universal mind and the universal cell, and between them and the slow dreaming thoughts of forests and cities, with the vast distributed minds of nations and cultures and languages.

 Lets see.
 I am, as I speak or as I write this in a very well-populated part of that universe.
 All the way back to Krishna and beyond, before writing, before history, people have been spending time here.
-The traces they left behind whisper to me out of every book I read.
+Generation after generation has discovered this island and come here to worship and study, decorating and adorning it with temples, populating it with intricate festivals and rituals.
+Being here, in the space defined by this idea, I hear their voices and admire their works.
+I can hear them whispering to me from between the pages of every book I read.